fstnetwork/module-api/API_Reference/Issuer/getSmartTokenHolders.md

 # Get Smart Token Holders
-You are able to fetch all holders of the Smart Token and amount of the Smart Token each holder owns via this API.
+You are able to fetch all holders of your Smart Token and amount of the Smart Token each holder owns via this API.

 ## GraphQL API